dsh2dsh/edgar/README.md

 ## Usage

 Before using this programm, you need postgresql instance.
-Create `.env` file with content like this:
+Create an `.env` file with content like this:

 ```